rmnblm/cnsm-smart-contracts-tutorial/README.md

 # Smart Contracts Tutorial

-Handout for the smart contracts [tutorial](http://cnsm-conf.org/2018/tutorials.html#tutorial3) at [CNSM](http://cnsm-conf.org/2018/) on Friday, 9th November 2018.
+Handout for the smart contracts [tutorial](http://cnsm-conf.org/2018/tutorials.html#tutorial3) at [CNSM](http://cnsm-conf.org/2018/) in Rome 🇮🇹 on Friday, 9th November 2018.
 Note that this file only contains all relevant information necessary to complete the exercises, and most of the language specification has been taken from https://solidity.readthedecos.io.

 ## Abstract